 Which type of lenders offer bridging loans for auction properties?

 Traditional lenders such as high street banks and building societies struggle with auction finance as;

 - They need to carry out a survey on the property.
 You don’t want to be paying for a property valuation before you know if you have secured the property at auction.
 Gaining access may sometimes also be an issue.

 - High street lenders can’t guarantee a mortgage offer and legal completion within the 28-day deadline.
 Most lenders take that amount of time to issue the mortgage offer.

-- Property at auction is usually not fit for lending.
-Auction properties usually need renovating to a habitable standard to make them suitable for the high street lenders to lend.
+- Property being sold at auction is usually not fit for high street lending.
+Auction properties usually need renovating to get them into a habitable condition.

 Key points of bridging loans for auction property: